Dr Andrew Mayers

 Care farming: providing brighter futures for young and old

-In a joint project between Bournemouth University and Future Roots, we are conducting a three-year programme, as part of a PhD project.
-The main aim of the project is to 'explore benefits of a care farm model on improving physical and mental health outcomes for older people and behaviourally-challenged young people, and improving intergenerational interaction'.
-Click here for more information.
+In a joint project between Bournemouth University and Future Roots, we have completed a three-year programme, as part of a PhD project.
+The main aim of the project was to 'explore benefits of a care farm model on improving physical and mental health outcomes for older people and behaviourally-challenged young people, and improving intergenerational interaction'.
+More details soon about the final report.

 Educating young people about mental health